gmoeck/jasmine-sproutcore/README.markdown

 jasmine-sproutcore provides two tools for integrating [Jasmine](http://pivotal.github.com/jasmine/) with the [Sproutcore](http://github.com/sproutcore/sproutcore) framework.

-- a Sproutcore framework that should be a drop-in replace QUnit for testing
+- a Sproutcore framework that should be a drop-in replacement of QUnit with Jasmine for testing
 - a set of helpers for doing things like click in integration tests

 #Installation